Fall Harvest Theme Preschool Activities

 - Compare weights of different types of produce.

+1. Wrap a few green tomatoes in newspaper or brown paper.
+Place them in a convenient location where kids can easily unwrap and check them daily.
 Observe them until they ripen to a bright red, then wash and enjoy in a salad, or on their own at snack time.

 This is the way we dig the rows (make digging motions as if with a garden hoe).